Details

 The names like Yakusho Koji, Tsutsumi Shinichi, Motoki Masahiro and Yamazaki Tsutomu (Departures cast), always deliver the best of them.
 Matsuzaka Tori is also perfect fit as a young, aggressive officer with war-time (propaganda-influenced) mentality.
 Rivalry between Army and Navy, factionalism inside army, mindset and thinking of military personnel, intensity and tumultuous situation of the period are superbly portrayed by all the characters.
 The more you delve into history, the more you appreciate the acting and storytelling of this movie.

-The movie may not fit for an average viewer (especially for those who do not know or have interest in WW2 and Japanese history, or at least background situations), but this is a true gem for history geeks.
+The movie may not fit for an average viewer (especially for those who do not know or have no interest in WW2 and Japanese history, or at least background situations), but this is a true gem for history geeks.

 Read More